ThomasVrancken/info9023-mlops/directed_work/01_git_cicd/README.md

 ```
 This results in a linear history but can cause conflicts that must be resolved manually.

-**The golden rule of rebasing**: the most important thing to learn is **when not to do it**.
+**The golden rule of rebasing**.
+The most important thing to learn is **when not to do it**.
 The golden rule of git rebase is to never use it on public branches.

 If you rebase a branch that others are working on, you will create a mess for them.
 This is because rebasing rewrites the commit history, which can cause conflicts for other developers.
 When you rebase a branch, you are essentially creating a new branch with a new commit history.
 If someone else has already pulled the branch you rebased, they will have to deal with the conflicts that arise from the new commit history.